az-digital/arizona-digital-review-site/README.md

-# Arizona Bootstrap Review Site
+# Arizona Digital Review Site

 This repository contains the CloudFormation template to deploy the infrastructure required to host the Arizona Digital review site over HTTPS.